Dysphagia

 Diagnosis

 - Esophageal muscle test, called manometry.
-In manometry (muh-NOM-uh-tree), a small tube is inserted into the esophagus and connected to a pressure recorder to measure the muscle contractions of the esophagus during swallowing.
+In manometry (muh-NOM-uh-tree), a small tube is inserted into the esophagus and connected to a pressure recorder to measure the strength and timing of muscle contractions of the esophagus during swallowing.

 - Imaging scans.
 These can include a CT scan or an MRI scan.
 A CT scan combines a series of X-ray views and computer processing to create cross-sectional images of the body's bones and soft tissues.
 An MRI scan uses a magnetic field and radio waves to create detailed images of organs and tissues.